harryhanYuhao/linuxsetup/distros/arch/bareboneInstall.md

 #### Set fonts

-If the fonts are too small, to save your eyes you can set a bigger font by `setfont sun12x22`. (with an x letter)
+If the fonts are too small, to save your eyes you can set a bigger font by `setfont sun12x22`. (with an x letter) Another good font is `ter-132b`.

 #### Set brightness